JOJ0/discodos/README.md

 # The geekiest Vinyl DJ playlist tool on the planet

-It's based on data pulled from your [Discogs](https://www.discogs.com) records collection.
-Stay tuned...
+This tool helps a Vinyl DJ to remember and analyze what they played in their sets, or what they could possibly play in the future.
+It's based on data pulled from one's [Discogs](https://www.discogs.com) records collection.

 ## Initial Setup

-You just have to install all the dependencies, which can be found in the requirements.tx.
+Create and activate a virtual Python environment, using the venv-tool of your choice.

+On Linux and Mac you could possibly use virtualenv.

+`virtualenv discodos; source discodos/bin/activate`

+Install the necessary dependencies into your environment!

 `pip install -r requirements.txt`

-When all is set, you should run `python setup.py` for the initial db setup.
-When it is done, you should get the message `"All is Done!"`

-After that you are all set to go.
-Create a new mix with: `python cli mix -c made_up_name` View your mix with: `python cli.py made_up_name`
+The setup script creates an empty database.

+`./setup.py`

+You should find a file named `discobase.db` inside the root of your discodos folder.

+Create a new mix.

+`./cli.py mix -c new_mix_name`

+View your mix.

+`./cli.py new_mix_name`